MatthiasNickles/diff-SAT/README.md

 `--solverarg` is used for setting an advanced parameter (here the number of parallel solver threads).
 Parameters such as `maxSolverThreadsR` can have a massive influence on solver performance.

 The possible formats of input files is described in the following section.

-To increase memory available to diff-SAT, use, e.g., `-Xms3g -Xmx8g -Xss10m`
+diff-SAT can be quite memory hungry and insufficient memory can lead to program crashes.
+To increase memory available to diff-SAT, use, e.g., `-Xms3g -Xmx12g -Xss20m`

 #### Usage ####